 The Bandito property is underlain by Proterozoic-aged argillite, quartzite and andesite-jasper breccia which have been intruded by Proterozoic-aged (650 Ma) reddish coloured nepheline syenite (Red Syenite) with pegmatitic, fine grained and coarse grained phases.
-The north trending Beaver River Thrust truncates the Proterozoic assemblage on the west edge of the property, with younger Paleozoic sediments on the north, east and west sides of the property.
 An approximate nine-square kilometre area of the Red Syenite and host rocks has been altered through potassium and sodium metasomatism and the introduction of iron oxides, primarily hematite.